zxkevinxz/ai-hero/courses/08-first-cohort-course/02-day-1/05-create-a-naive-agent-with-serper/problem.md

 id: lesson-f31ta
 ---

-## Prompt
+## Problem

+It's time to start making our app useful.
+It currently acts as a traditional chatbot: a naive ChatGPT clone.

+We're going to make it more useful by adding a search web tool.

+There are dozens of search API's available.
+[Tavily](https://tavily.com/), [Brave](https://brave.com/search/api/), and many others.

+But for this course, we're going to use [Serper](https://serper.dev/).
+It has a generous free tier, requires no credit card to sign up, and is very easy to use.

+Sign up to [Serper here](https://serper.dev/signup), and grab an API key.

-Steps to complete:
+## Steps to Complete

-- Ensure that we have a `SERPER_API_KEY` in the `.env` file
+- Ensure that we have a `SERPER_API_KEY` in the `.env` file.
-- Add a search web tool which can search the web using the searching functions we have declared in the repo
+- Add a search web tool which can search the web using the searching functions we have declared in the repo.
 - The search tools should be declared inline in the `streamText` call:

 ```ts